 PRECAUTIONS

-2. Where spur vigour is low or where the king blossoms have been damaged by frost, the fruit lengthening response to Perlan or Promalin may be negligible.
+2. Spur vigour: In trees where spur vigour is low or where the king blossoms have been damaged by frost, the fruit lengthening response to Perlan or Promalin may be negligible.

-3. Do not apply Perlan or Promalin if rain is expected within 6 hours.
+3. Spray conditions: Do not apply Perlan or Promalin if rain is expected within 6 hours.

 ReTain is a plant growth regulator that has been shown to extend flower viability in cherries by reducing ethylene production in cherry flowers and delaying flower and stigmatic senescence.
 Due to this effect, flowers that last longer have a higher likelihood to be successfully pollinated, and increased pollination results in a higher yield.
 Research has shown that ReTain works best if used before poor pollinating conditions, including wet, cool, windy weather or low honey bee activity, or on varieties that tend to be shy-bearing.